-&lt;sup>1 Capitalized terms in the 2020 Protocol are defined herein, in Appendix A, or in Appendix C.
+1 Capitalized terms in the 2020 Protocol are defined herein, in Appendix A, or in Appendix C.

-&lt;sup>2 For purposes of this Agreement, use of the terms assign, assignment, and assigned generally refer to the generation, capacity, benefits, and risks associated with certain assets and use of the terms allocate, allocated, allocation generally refer to the treatment of costs associated with certain assets.
+$^{^{2}}$ For purposes of this Agreement, use of the terms assign, assignment, and assigned generally refer to the generation, capacity, benefits, and risks associated with certain assets and use of the terms allocate, allocated, allocation generally refer to the treatment of costs associated with certain assets.

-- An agreement on certain issues that are intended to be implemented during the Interim Period and, assuming final resolution of all outstanding issues, incorporated into a Post-Interim Period Method agreement ("Implemented Issues"). - A conditional agreement on certain issues intended to be implemented following the Interim Period, subject to final resolution of all outstanding issues ("Resolved Issues"). - A process and timeframe to address and attempt to resolve all outstanding issues that the Parties intend to resolve after this 2020 Protocol has been filed with the Commissions and during the Interim Period ("Framework"), including the implementation or resolution of issues associated with a Nodal Pricing Model, Resource planning and new Resource Assignment, Limited Realignment, Special Contracts, post-Interim Period capital additions on coal-fueled Interim Period Resources and other items ("Framework Issues").
-The future resolution of Framework Issues, combined with the Implemented Issues and the Resolved Issues, would result in a new allocation methodology for PacifiCorp's six States ("Post-
+22 in Section 2).
+The 2020 Protocol describes the way all components of PacifiCorp's 23 regulated service, including costs, revenues, and benefits associated with 25 regulated service, including costs, revenues, and benefits associated with 24 generation, transmission, distribution, and wholesale transactions, should be 25 allocated and assigned among the six States during the Interim Period.
+During the 26 Interim Period, these inter-jurisdictional allocation policies, procedures, or 27 methods, if applied by each State as stated herein for rate proceedings filed during 28 the Interim Period, can provide PacifiCorp a reasonable opportunity to recover its 29 prudently incurred cost of service.
+30 • An agreement on certain issues that are intended to be implemented during the 31 Interim Period and, assuming final resolution of all outstanding issues, incorporated 32 into a Post-Interim Period Method agreement ("Implemented Issues").
+33 • A conditional agreement on certain issues intended to be implemented following 34 the Interim Period, subject to final resolution of all outstanding issues ("Resolved 35 Issues").
+36 • A process and timeframe to address and attempt to resolve all outstanding issues 37 that the Parties intend to resolve after this 2020 Protocol has been filed with the 38 Commissions and during the Interim Period ("Framework"), including the 39 implementation or resolution of issues associated with a Nodal Pricing Model, 40 Resource planning and new Resource Assignment, Limited Realignment, Special 41 Contracts, post-Interim Period capital additions on coal-fueled Interim Period 42 Resources and other items ("Framework Issues").
+The future resolution of 43 Framework Issues, combined with the Implemented Issues and the Resolved Issues, 44 would result in a new allocation methodology for PacifiCorp's six States ("Post-